 It is important to identify and quantify the types of activities your SDIRA LLC has used to generate profits.
 This will help you to determine whether the activity and its profits are exempt or not.
 As previously stated, most passive transactions associated with your SDIRA LLC would not be subjected to the UBTI tax.
 However, there are several that could.

-There are plenty of examples of taxpayers and the IRS, referred to in court proceedings as the Commissioner of Internal Revenue, going to court over taxes.
-However, let us take a look at two similar examples that resulted in very different court rulings.
+There are plenty of examples of taxpayers butting heads with the IRS.
+Let us take a look at two examples that resulted in very different court rulings.

 Finding the right plan can be hard.
 However, when you open an account with a reputable professional, like IRA Business Trust, our experts go to work for you.
 Not only do we handle any documents and tax forms you may need, but also as experts, we understand where the IRS draws a line.
 Your SDIRA is a vital part of your future.
 To find out more about opening a SDIRA, forming an LLC, or understanding UBTI, contact us today!